Acts of Parliament (Commencement) Act 1793: Background

-Before the passing of this act, most acts of Parliament were ex post facto laws, meaning that they were deemed to have come into force on the first day of the session in which they were passed, because of the legal fiction that a session lasted one day.
+Before the enactment of this act, most acts of Parliament were ex post facto laws, meaning that they were deemed to have come into force on the first day of the session in which they were passed, because of the legal fiction that a session lasted one day.
 This meant that all acts had come into force retroactively, some as much as a year before they were actually passed.

-For this reason, and also because the House of Commons had a rule by which decisions of the whole house could not be reversed in the same session, most acts of Parliament would include a clause providing that "This Act may be amended or repealed in the present session of Parliament".

 This was acknowledged in the preamble to the act to be a "great and manifest injustice", as individuals were bound by laws that did not exist when they took certain actions.

+Due to this convention, and also because the House of Commons had a rule by which decisions of the whole house could not be reversed in the same session, most acts of Parliament would include a clause providing that "This Act may be amended or repealed in the present session of Parliament".